 We can not deny the fact that we have selectively bred dogs to interact with us on a deeper emotional level.
 Whether that be to do work around the farm or to be a lifelong companion.

 I mean, think about it… it is not their fault for always wanting to be around us.
 We are the ones that made them that way after all…

 Just because your dog barks, whines, chews things up or has potty accidents when your away doesn’t necessarily mean they have separation anxiety.

 Separation Anxiety In Puppies

 All these issues are prevalent with puppies and young dogs under 2 years of age.
 But it’s also, a sign of anxiety with many dogs.
 Remember how I said it’s really hard to determine?

-If your puppy is experiencing sighs of separation anxiety it is mostly likely because they are bored or have not been properly house trained yet.
+If your puppy is experiencing signs of separation anxiety it is mostly likely because they are bored or have not been properly house trained yet.